Storage for the State Research Papers

 - “I took it home by accident.” and it never returns. – This ends up being your time punishment because that is 20 more minutes you end up printing and making custom copies for one student.

 - “I took it home and my parents helped me.”- We want the students to learn how to research and finish a big project.
-I had a student that her parents did her board and it looked so superior to the others that this caused tensions among the parents on State Day.
+I had a student that her parents did her board and it looked so superior to the others that this caused tensions among the other parents on State Day.

 To prevent any of the above situations it is much easier to collect and store the work on any large project.